Italian Grilled Cheese Sloppy Joe's

 12. Use the garlic toast spread on each side of the thinly sliced bread.

-13. Add some of the sloppy joe mixtures on the bread cover with another piece, placing a slice of cheese of choice on it ( we use a slice of provolone and one slice thick mozzarella cheese.
+13. Add some of the sloppy joe mixtures on the bread, cover with another piece, placing a slice of cheese of your choice on it ( we use a slice of provolone and one slice of thick mozzarella cheese.

 15. Open-Faced Italian Sloppy Joe Instructions: